ReneBri/BOAS-Assignment/README.md

 ** Animations **
 I added some of own subtle animations on the dropdowns and navbar.
 But some such as the infinite message bar I left out.
 I would have liked to do them though.

+** Use of className={styles["this"]} **
+While i've recently learnt and love using [] notation for accessing object enums in JS (see < SecondaryBar /> for an example of this), I've actually decided today that I think it's quite ugly when it comes to declaring styles in React.
+I think from now on I will use dot notation like this - className={styles.someStyle}